Salford Red Devils and Salford Red Devils Foundation are delighted to announce we will be hosting ‘Salford Health Day’, in partnership with AJ Bell.

 Salford City Mayor, Paul Dennett, said: “This is a fantastic idea and I’d encourage people going to the match to take part in the free health checks and activities on offer.
 There are many activities that take place in the city each week that you can find more about.
 It promises to be a great family day out for all.”

-Tickets for our game against Hull FC on Sunday 7th April are now available to purchase from the AJ Bell Stadium Ticket Office, over the phone on 0161 786 1570 or online HERE.
+Tickets for our game against Hull FC on Sunday 7th April are now available to purchase from the The Salford Stadium Ticket Office, over the phone on 0161 786 1570 or online HERE.

 A Salford Red Devils fan has lost over three stone in weight in just a few months thanks to our new fitness app designed for sports fans and now he’s looking to tackle the London marathon.